 In both the 1960s and 1970s, men and women began to experiment more with styles that were cropped short or left loose and straight.
-The hairstyle was also determined by factors such as identifying distinct subgroups or, conforming to one’s religious values for eg. Rastafarians with dreadlocks, crew cuts, pixie hairdos or the punk look.
+The hairstyle was also determined by identifying distinct subgroups or conforming to one’s religious values, for example.
+Rastafarians with dreadlocks, crew cuts, pixie hairdos, or the punk look.

 THE MIDDLE AGES

-The middle ages started with the look of hair rolled and all volumed up but this trend was soon overtaken by the famous post-war buoffants and fringes of 1950s, which was the look that almost every famous actress regardless of the barriers of Hollywood or Bollywood had.
+The middle ages started with the look of hair rolled and all volumed up.
+Still, the trend was soon overtaken by the famous post-war bouffants and fringes of the 1950s, the look that almost every renowned actress, regardless of the barriers of Hollywood or Bollywood, had.
 And these fringes also covered the hairstyles of men of those times.

-In today’s modern era hair styling business has become a large part of fashion industry where a number of male and female hairstyles are mastered each day.
-From the renaissance looks to veronica lakes look you can get any hairdo based on any theme and occasion.
-In recent times for females, combination looks with chunky highlights, easy breezy braids or long Rapunzel hair each has it own significance.
+In today’s modern era hairstyling business has become a large part of the fashion industry, where many male and female hairstyles are mastered each day.
+You can get any hairdo based on any theme and occasion, from the renaissance looks to veronica lakes.
+In recent times for females, the combination seems with chunky highlights, easy-breezy braids, or long Rapunzel hair; each has its significance.

-In modern times, Men also have peppy hairstyles that makes them look hot, cool, elegant, seductive, professional or whatever way they wish to look.
-Their trendy looks like Pompadour, Quiff, Dreadlocks, Comb Over, Slicked Back and Buzz Cut are some of the most famous and attractive one.
+In modern times, Men also have peppy hairstyles that make them look hot, cool, elegant, seductive, professional, or whatever way they wish to look.
+Their trendy looks like Pompadour, Quiff, Dreadlocks, Comb Over, Slicked Back, and Buzz Cut is among the most famous and attractive ones.

 So no matter your hair length is long like this-